sbogucki12/GolfCard/README.md

 [ ] - Exception Handling in the Web APi Controller

+[ ] - Use Axios call to refresh React app state

 [ X ] - Scaffold out React/Redux app using Create React App with TypeScript

 ---> Though, I didn't use CRA, I used the .NET templates.